areshenk/areshenk/README.md

 <h1 align="center">Corson N. Areshenkoff</h1>

-I am a researcher in the [Memory, Action, and Perception Lab](http://www.gallivanmaplab.com/) at the Centre for Neuroscience Studies at Queen's University.
-My research focuses on motor learning, and on the contributions of different learning systems (e.g. reinforcement learning, cognitive strategies) to motor control.
-My work uses fMRI to characterize brain networks underlying individual differences in motor learning.
-More generally, I’ve been experimenting with geometric methods for studying brain networks.
+I completed my PhD in the [Memory, Action, and Perception Lab](http://www.gallivanmaplab.com/) at the Centre for Neuroscience Studies at Queen's University.
+My doctoral research focused largely on motor learning, and especially on the contributions of cognitive (e.g. frontoparietal) brain networks to motor control.
+My work uses fMRI to relate whole-brain functional network structure to individual differences in motor skill learning.
+More recently, my interests have expanded to executive functions and decision making processes, and especially to the role of prefrontal-hippocampal circuitry in forming high-level cognitive maps of task-structure.

 My background is in statistics and mathematics, and I tend to enjoy any research problem involving interesting or unusual analyses.
 I also enjoy complaining about statistics I don’t like.
 Most of my complaining is done on my [webpage](https://areshenk.github.io/).